kubernetes/ingress-nginx/controllers/nginx/configuration.md

 `ingress.kubernetes.io/limit-rps`: number of allowed connections per second from a single IP address

 Is possible to specify both annotation in the same Ingress rule.
-In this case the order of the limit is `limit-connections` and then `limit-rps`
+If you specify both annotations in a single Ingress rule, limit-rps takes precedence

 ### Secure upstreams

 By default NGINX uses `http` to reach the services.
-Adding the annotation `ingress.kubernetes.io/secure-upstream: "true"` in the ingress rule changes the protocol to `https`.
+Adding the annotation `ingress.kubernetes.io/secure-backends: "true"` in the ingress rule changes the protocol to `https`.

 ### Whitelist source range

-Using the annotation `ingress.kubernetes.io/whitelist-source-range` is possible to specify one or ranges of client IP addresses from which is possible to access the `Path` in the Ingress rule, e.g. `10.0.0.0/24,172.10.0.1`
+You can specify the allowed client ip source ranges through the `ingress.kubernetes.io/whitelist-source-range` annotation, eg;  `10.0.0.0/24,172.10.0.1`
 For a global restriction (any URL) is possible to use `whitelist-source-range` in the NGINX config map

 *Note:* adding an annotation overrides any global restriction